-Week 12:Day 5:A persuasive

-letterWhat do you

-think?
+Week 12: Day 5: What do you A persuasive think? letter

-Learning outcomesPreparationBy the end of the lesson, most pupils will be able to:Before the lesson: Have ready the rules for persuasive letters from Week 12, Day 4 (yesterday).Spell words with alternative spellings for the long 'o' sound.Read How?
-What do you think?, as shown below, and write 'yes', 'no' and 'don't know' on three large flash cards.
+Learning outcomes Preparation By the end of the lesson, most pupils will be able to: Before the lesson: Have ready the rules for persuasive Spell words with letters from Week 12, Day 4 (yesterday). alternative spellings for the long 'o' sound.
+Read How?
+What do you think?, as shown below, and write 'yes', 'no' and 'don't know' Read and understand on three large flash cards.